celest-dev/website/docs/functions/logging.md

 # Using logging

-Celest enables you to use logging to capture important information as your functions execute.
-Within your function code, you can use `print()` statements or a custom logger which prints to the terminal.
-These logs will appear in the same terminal where the `celest start` command is running.
+Celest enables you to use logging to capture helpful information to debug your functions.
+Within your function code, you can use `print()` statements or a custom logger package.
+These logs will appear in the same console where the `celest start` command is running.

 ## Adding logs to your functions